Chapter 7: The Thread Never Broke

 The Modern Remnant (1800–Present)

-The 19th and 20th centuries saw an explosion of Sabbath-keeping groups worldwide: some large, some small, some compromised, some holding fast.
+The nineteenth and twentieth centuries saw an explosion of Sabbath-keeping groups worldwide: some large, some small, some compromised, and some holding fast.

 Major Movements: